 Veterans & Mesothelioma Risks

-Between the 1930s and 1980s, the military relied on asbestos for building materials without concern of its dangers.
-As a result, U.S. veterans currently account for one-third of all mesothelioma cases.
+Between the 1930s and 1980s, the military relied on asbestos for building materials without concern for its dangers.
+As a result, U.S. veterans make up one-third of all mesothelioma cases.

 The makers of asbestos-based products intentionally hid the dangers of asbestos in an effort to increase profits.
-Once the truth was publicly revealed, the U.S. military took steps to remove asbestos from bases, vehicles, and ships, but by then thousands of service members had already been exposed to asbestos dust.
+Once the truth was publicly revealed, the U.S. military took steps to remove asbestos from bases, vehicles, and ships.
+However, the damage had already been done since thousands of service members and their families had already been exposed to asbestos.

-Veterans Day can be a great time to remind veterans with mesothelioma and other asbestos-related diseases that you care about them and are proud of their service.
+Veterans Day is a great time to remind veterans with mesothelioma and other asbestos-related diseases that you care about them, are proud of their service, and understand their ongoing health battles.

-Whether a veteran you love has died or is still with us, it’s important to honor the sacrifices that they have made.
-Thankfully, there are a number of ways you can celebrate Veterans Day this year, from large-scale events to one-on-one activities with veterans you love.
+There are a number of ways you can celebrate Veterans Day this year, from large-scale events to one-on-one activities with the veterans in your life.

-Donating to a veterans organization or cancer research foundation is a great way to honor a veteran who is no longer with us.
+Donating to a veterans organization or cancer research foundation is a great way to honor veterans who have passed away.

 You can make donations to: